 The fishboxes located in the cockpit floor are drained by separate macerator pumps housed in the mechanical space.
 Pump out and clean the fishboxes after each use.
-To operate the macerators, use the PORT FISHBOX and STBD FISHBOX switches on the starboard outboard helm switch panel.
-Remove the plugs from the fishboxes before attempting to pump them out.
+To operate the macerators, use the PORT FISHBOX and STBD FISHBOX switches on the port and starboard cockpit switch panels.